Mykonos has a rich history of over 3.000 years, from the ancient Greek mythology and the Byzantine till the Greek Revolution and World War II!

 During the Revolution of 1821, inspired by the island’s heroine, Mando Mavrogenous, the Mykonians zealously repulsed an attack by a squadron of the Turkish fleet and participated in the war of independence with four armed ships.

 With the birth of the new Greek state, Mykonos witnessed the renaissance of a dynamic merchant class, which, through its ties to Greeks abroad, developed a flourishing trade.

-However, the complete prevalence of steam technology in the late 19th century, the opening of the Corinth Canal (1893) and the economic crisis in the Kingdom of Greece in the 1890s brought about changes in the financial life of the island.
-That was when more and more Mykonians began to emigrate, even more during the World War I and the World War II.
+However, the complete prevalence of steam technology in the late 19th century, the opening of the Corinth Canal (1893), and the economic crisis in the Kingdom of Greece in the 1890s brought about changes in the financial life of the island.
+That was when more and more Mykonians began to emigrate, even more during World War I and World War II.